GriffinPlus/dotnet-libs-logging/README.md

             fileStage.Formatter = jsonFormatter;                         // use specific formatter
             fileStage.AutoFlush = false;                                 // do not flush the file after writing a log message (default)

+            // Create pipeline stage that forwards to Elasticsearch using the Elasticsearch Common Schema (ECS) version 1.10.
+            // The stage supports the following password-based authentication schemes:
+            // - Basic authentication (with custom credentials only)
+            // - Digest authentication (with custom credentials only)
+            // - NTLM Authentication (with custom credentials and login user credentials)
+            // - Kerberos Authentication (with custom credentials and login user credentials)
+            // - Negotiate Authentication (with custom credentials and login user credentials) var elasticsearchStage = new ElasticsearchPipelineStage("Elasticsearch");
+            elasticsearchStage.ApiBaseUrls = new[] { new Uri("http://127.0.0.1:9200/") };  // use local elasticsearch server (default)
+            elasticsearchStage.AuthenticationSchemes = AuthenticationScheme.PasswordBased; // support all password based authentication schemes (default)
+            elasticsearchStage.Username = "";                                              // username to use when authenticating (default, empty to use login user) elasticsearchStage.Password = "";                                              // password to use when authenticating (default, empty to use login user) elasticsearchStage.Domain = "";                                                // domain to use when authenticating (default, for schemes 'Digest', 'NTLM', 'Kerberos' and 'Negotiate') elasticsearchStage.BulkRequestMaxSize = 5 * 1024 * 1024;                       // maximum size of a bulk request (default)
+            elasticsearchStage.BulkRequestMaxMessageCount = 1000;                          // maximum number of messages in a bulk request (default)
+            elasticsearchStage.IndexName = "logs";                                         // elasticsearch index to write log messages into (default) elasticsearchStage.OrganizationId = "griffin.plus";                            // value of the 'organization.id' field (default)
+            elasticsearchStage.OrganizationName = "Griffin+";                              // value of the 'organization.name' field (default)
+            elasticsearchStage.SendQueueSize = 50000;                                      // maximum number of messages the stage buffers before discarding messages (default)

             // Create splitter pipeline stage to unconditionally feed log messages into all pipelines stages var splitterStage = new SplitterPipelineStage("Splitter");
             splitterStage.AddNextStage(consoleStage);
             splitterStage.AddNextStage(fileStage);
+            splitterStage.AddNextStage(elasticsearchStage);

             // Activate the stages
             Log.ProcessingPipeline = splitterStage;